Kinesthetic Learning: Definition and Examples

 Key Takeaways

-• Examples include building models, role-playing, conducting experiments, interactive games, field trips, using physical objects, and incorporating movement.
+- Some examples of kinesthetic learning include building models, role-playing, conducting experiments, interactive games, field trips, using physical objects, and incorporating movement.

 What Is Kinesthetic Learning?